 Kastel also produced the poster art for the 1982 film, The Empire Strikes Back, a brilliant homage to the original Gone With The Wind poster, which is now one of the most admired images in the Star Wars iconography.
 What most folks fail to realize though is that in addition to his exceptional movie poster work, Kastel has produced more than a thousand illustrations for various magazine and book publishers.

 The urge to be an illustrator struck Kastel early in life.
 While still in high school he began summer studies at the prestigious Art Students League in New York City.
 After graduation and before his four year stint in the Navy he took classes at the Art Career School.
 Following his discharge he freelanced around NYC with various ad agencies while also finding time to attend evening classes back at the Art Students League, this time under famed instructor Frank Reilly.
-Kastel made his first professional sale to Pocket Books in 1962, and has been dazzling fans of illustration and art ever since.
+In 1962 Kastel made his first professional sale to Pocket Books, and he has been impressing fans of illustration and art ever since.

 Kastel's expertise at painting figures demonstrated itself clearly in this cover for the antebellum novel, Beauty Beast, by MacKinlay Kantor.
 Fawcett Crest published it in paperback in 1968.
 Kantor (1904-1977) published approximately 50 books in his lifetime, 30 of which were novels.
 He also wrote hundreds of short stories and articles and was an accomplished screenplay writer, bit actor and amateur musician.
 In 1956 he won the Pulitzer Prize for his dramatic Civil War novel, Andersonville.
 Kantor was also known for his limited use of punctuation and quotation marks in his literary compositions, and he may have been the first modern writer to do so.